madbag/GoPractice/README.md

 # Go Practice

 Welcome to **Go Practice**!
-This repository contains exercises and mini-projects to help you learn and improve your Go (Golang) skills.
+This repository contains exercises and mini-projects to help me learn and improve my Go (Golang) skills.

 ## Getting Started